kyle-west/action-review-rotation/README.md

-# Review Rotation
+# _Picky_ Review Rotation

-Github Action that rotates through a list of reviewers for reviewing a PR
+Github Action that rotates through a list of reviewers by a specified interval

 ## Inputs